-Things To Tell Your Designer Before Starting a Project
+15 Things to Tell Your Designer Before Starting a Project

-So you have found a web designer with an amazing portfolio who communicates well and has impressive industry knowledge.
+You found a web designer with an awesome portfolio who communicates clearly and knows their stuff inside out.

-However, even the most experienced designers need direction and comprehensive specifications to build a website that meets your requirements.
+Even so, all designers need solid direction and detailed specs to build a website that checks all your boxes.

 Key Considerations for a Successful Design Project